Thursday, October 16, 2025

 Work from all these categories does not (should not) pop up every day.

-For routine Prioritization decisions, the above formula is super simple, and it works too very effectively.
+For routine Prioritization decisions, the above formula is super simple, and it works very effectively as well.

 Wednesday, October 11, 2023